stakater-archive/stakater-devops-labs/docs/cart.md

 # Gateway

 ## Overview

-Spring Boot service exposing REST API for shopping cart It is a REST API for shopping cart.
+Spring Boot service exposing REST API for shopping cart.

 ## Stack Details

 It is developed in spring boot.

-# Dependencies
+## Dependencies

 It requires following things to be installed:

 * Java: ^8.0.
 * Maven

 ## Run application

 This section provides step by step guidelines on how to run the application:

 * Install java.